Assistant Professor of Finance

 Winner of 2019 TCU Finance Conference Best Paper Award

-"Venture Capital Research in China: Data and Institutional Details," solo-authored, Journal of Corporate Finance, Forthcoming.
+"Venture Capital Research in China: Data and Institutional Details," solo, Journal of Corporate Finance, 2022, Forthcoming.

-"Venture Capitalists' Access to Finance and Its Impact on Startups," with Michael Ewens, 2021, under review
+"Venture Capital and Startup Agglomeration," with Michael Ewens, 2023, under review

 Presentations: Fourteenth Annual Conference on Innovation Economics, 34th Australasian Finance and Banking Conference, 2022 FIRS Finance Conference (accepted), 2022 WFA Conference (accepted)

-"The Labor Effects of R&D Tax Incentives: Evidence from VC-Backed Startups," with Shenje Hshieh, 2022, under review
+"The Labor Effects of R&D Tax Incentives: Evidence from VC-Backed Startups," with Shenje Hshieh, 2022, Review of Finance, revise and resubmit

 Presentations: The 2021 New Zealand Finance Meeting, The 2021 AFA Annual Meeting, The 2021 Greater Bay Area Finance Conference, The 2022 MFA (accepted), Renmin University of China